-The student must sign an agreement to service agreement each year.
+The student must sign an Agreement to Serve each year.
 Students who fail to meet the terms of the agreement (complete four years of teaching in a low income school district in a high need field within eight years of graduation) will have his/her TEACH Grant become a Direct Unsubsidized Loan.
 The student must repay the TEACH funds, with interest accrued from the date of disbursement through the Direct Loan Servicing Center.

 Students must have at least a 3.25 GPA.